MiriamPeskowitz/jen-blog/notes.md

 	If it has two belongs_to -- that's your join table.
 	Comment works as a nice join table for almost anything.
 In my case, comment is the note, connects the site and the user

+	JOIN TABLE HAS TWO BELONGS_TO

+To figure it out, think about what's in the middle, like, a post is in the middle of a category and a user, ec.

+	or PostCaetgoires:
+	  belongs_to :post
+	  belongs_to :category
+	  	this method would allow a post to have many categories, it's a many_to_many AR There are always many ways to do these .

+Can a join model join more than two models?
+It can, but usually there's not a need for it, but sometimes there is.

 generators: resource (includes routes)

+==> when you have to name the association something different from the model itself: read this: https://www.theodinproject.com/courses/ruby-on-rails/lessons/active-record-associations

+polymorphic -- a model can belong to more than one other model, on a single association

+ARs have many methods that abstract out lots of common code.
+They really shine in complex situations, like join models, conditions, validations